-Ms. Reilly also has maintained an active pro bono practice, including successfully representing a coalition of New York City charter schools in defending against challenges to their co-locations by individuals and governmental entities within the district school buildings.
-Ms. Reilly also represented an individual criminal defendant in connection with his appeal to the New York Appellate Division, First Judicial Department.
+Kathleen also has maintained an active pro bono practice, including successfully representing a coalition of New York City charter schools in defending against challenges to their co-locations by individuals and governmental entities within the district school buildings.
+Kathleen also represented an individual criminal defendant in connection with his appeal to the New York Appellate Division, First Judicial Department.

-Prior to joining Arnold & Porter, Ms. Reilly attended the Villanova University School of Law, from which she graduated magna cum laude and was elected to the Order of the Coif.
+Prior to joining Arnold & Porter, Kathleen attended the Villanova University School of Law, from which she graduated magna cum laude and was elected to the Order of the Coif.
 During law school, she served as an Associate Editor of the Villanova Law Review.
-Ms. Reilly earned her BA in history and political science from Boston College, graduating cum laude.
+Kathleen earned her B.A. in history and political science from Boston College, graduating cum laude.

 - Prominent retail company in a complex covert internal investigation into allegations of impropriety within the company's information technology group.

 - Financial services and commercial entities in assisting and conducting internal investigations into alleged impropriety.